 - At a restaurant, split an entree or order an appetizer; it will usually be more than enough food.

 - Whenever you can, swap sodas or sugary, high-fat coffee drinks for water.
+Many more calories are consumed in drinks than people realize.
+The difference between an energy drink and a glass of ice water could be 250 calories!

 - Try using smaller plates for meals; research shows that this can affect how much one ends up eating.